cckmwong-data/london_housing/README.md

-# London Housing Market Data
+# London Housing Market Data Report

 A Power BI dashboard for exploring and analyzing the London housing market, focusing on property prices, influential features, school information, and regional trends.